Annual Dues, Fees & Assessments

 How would I request a hardship waiver?

-Members experiencing difficulty as a result of financial hardship and are unable to pay full or partial dues may apply for a waiver using the necessary form obtained from the State Bar.
+Members having trouble because of financial hardship or who become disabled and unable to work may request a full or partial waiver of dues using the necessary form obtained from the State Bar.
 This waiver applies to dues ONLY.
-The State Bar of Montana does not have authority to waive Court-ordered fees or assessments.
-Members of the State Bar of Montana in a good standing who become disabled may request a full or partial waiver of dues until they are able to return to work using the necessary form obtained from the State Bar.
-This waiver applies to dues ONLY.
-The State Bar of Montana does not have authority to waive Court-ordered fees or assessments.
-Only those applicants who have been State Bar of Montana members for one year or more are eligible to apply.
+The State Bar does not have authority to waive Court-ordered fees or assessments.
+Only those applicants who have been a member for a year or more are eligible to apply.
 To request the form please send a message to membership@montanabar.org.

 Who pays the assessment for the Office of Disciplinary Counsel?